Easy Keto Pizza Omelet

 Easy keto pizza omelet fully cooked pizza omelet in a skillet, topped with shredded cheese, herbs, and pepperoni, just before serving.

-Don’t overcook the veggies — rustic is better.
+• Don’t overcook the veggies — a little rustic is perfect.

-Add red pepper flakes or herbs for extra flavor.
+• Add red pepper flakes, basil, or Italian seasoning for extra “pizza” flavor.

 • 10″ nonstick skillet